oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 ## (Optional) Task 6: Add extra account endpoints

 If you would like to learn more about endpoints and implement the remainder of the account-related endpoints, this task provides the necessary details.
-However, if you prefer, you may skip this task and go on to the next task where you will start implementing endpoints for transactions.
-What are accounts without transactions anyway?

 1. Implement Get Account by Account ID endpoint